gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Migrate your device to an Azure IoT Central Template

-1. Open the Azure IoT Central Application your created.
+1. Open the Azure IoT Central Application you created.
 2. Open the **Devices** tab.
 There should be a new device listed with a numeric name.
 This numeric name is the ID of your Azure Sphere Device.
 You can check this by running the  ```azsphere device show``` command from the *Azure Sphere Command Prompt*.
 3. Select this new device and click **Migrate**
     ![](resources/iot-central-migrate-device.png)